Polymarket Insider Trading Rules 2026: Senate Ban, DOJ Charges & What Traders Need to Know

 What This Means Going Forward

-For traders, the practical impact is straightforward: trade on what you know from public sources, don't act on confidential tips, and don't bet on events you can influence.
-The enforcement tools are real, the penalties are severe, and the blockchain makes hiding harder than most people expect.
+For traders, the bottom line hasn't changed: trade on what you know from public sources, don't act on confidential tips, and don't bet on events you can influence.
+But the enforcement tools are sharper now, the penalties are real, and the blockchain makes hiding trades harder than most people expect.

 John Lee